 James Bowen is a Policy Fellow at the Perth USAsia Centre.
-He is currently working on the intersection of hydrogen sector development and regional cooperation, as well as European engagement with the Indo-Pacific.
-James was previously a Non-Resident Research Fellow at the Centre from 2018 to 2020.
+His work focuses on energy, climate, geoeconomics and broader processes of Indo-Pacific integration.
+James was a Non-Resident Research Fellow at the Centre from 2018 to 2020.

 , the National Interest